djeada/Frontend-Notes/notes/03_css_frameworks.md

 ## Bootstrap

-CSS framework for creating websites - we don't have to write (much) CSS
+* A popular, open-source front-end framework for designing websites and web applications
+* Developed by Twitter in 2011 by Mark Otto and Jacob Thornton
+* Utilizes HTML, CSS, and JavaScript to create responsive and mobile-first designs

 ### Including Bootstrap in the project

-In the <code>head</code> section of the HTML file, add the following code:
+* Add the following code in the `<head>` section of the HTML file:

 ```html
 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css" integrity="sha384-ggOyR0iXCbMQv3Xipma34MD+dH/1fQ784/j6cY/iJTQUOhcWr7x9JvoRxT2MZw1T" crossorigin="anonymous">
 ```

-Now Boostrap is already working in your project.
+* Now Boostrap is already working in your project.

-* Some elements will have Boostrap style applied on them without any additional work.
-Those include <code>body</code>, <code>h1</code> and <code>button</code>.
+* Bootstrap will apply styles to some elements automatically, such as `<body>`, `<h1>`, and `<button>`
-* To apply other styles, you will ne to set the appropriate <code>class</code> attribute in the HTML code.
+* To apply other styles, set the appropriate `class` attribute in the HTML code

-### Container
+### Containers

-Container is the basic building block for bootstrap.
-It is top-level division of a document, you will usually set container classes in <code>div</code> tags.
+* Containers are the basic building blocks for Bootstrap.
+* Use the `container` class in `<div>` tags:

 ```html
 <div class="container">